exogen/graphbrainz/README.md

 ## Example Queries

-Nirvana albums and their singles:
+Nirvana albums and the singles from each album:

 ```graphql
 {